dtcenter/METplus-Training/.github/pull_request_template.md

 - [ ] Define the PR metadata, as permissions allow.
 Select: **Reviewer(s)**, **Project(s)**, and **Milestone**
 - [ ] After submitting the PR, select **Linked Issues** with the original issue number.
+- [ ] After the PR is approved, merge your changes.
+If permissions do not allow this, request that the reviewer do the merge.
+- [ ] Close the linked issue and delete your feature or bugfix branch from GitHub.